Manufacture Your Day by STOP MAKING EXCUSES

-As a committed early morning runner (5.45 am), I always say that the most difficult thing in the morning is to convince myself to get out of bed and out of the door.
+As a committed early morning runner, I always say that the most difficult thing in the morning is to convince myself to get out of bed and out of the door.
 Excuses are always readily available – too hot, too cold, too dark, tired, not feeling like it.

-I have used exercising, especially running, to strengthen my mind for years.
+I have used exercising, especially running and cycling, to strengthen my mind for years.
 I have practised (and still do) self-discipline, goal-setting, determination, persistence, positivity and mental strength in my athletic endeavours.